fondac/lunchpail/entrees/lentil-bolognese.md

 - For serving: Parmesan

 ## Instructions
-1. Cook pasta according to box instructions.
-Drain and set aside.
-2. Set the Instant Pot to the sauté function for 30 minutes.
-Heat oil and add onion, carrots, celery, garlic, and mushrooms if using.
+1. Heat oil in a medium saucepan.
+Add onion, carrots, celery, garlic, and mushrooms if using.
 Cook until soft.
+(Can also do this in Instant Pot.)
-3. Stir in tomato paste, salt, pepper, oregano, and rosemary.
+2. Stir in tomato paste, salt, pepper, oregano, and rosemary.
 Mix well and cook until tomato paste breaks down slightly.
-4. Add broth, walnuts, lentils, baking soda, and half of tomatoes.
-5. Cancel sauté function and cook on high pressure for 10 minutes.
+3. Transfer to Instant Pot.
+Add broth, walnuts, lentils, baking soda, and half of tomatoes.
+Cook on high pressure for 10 minutes.
+4. Cook pasta accoding to box instructions.
+Drain and set aside.
-6. Take out 2 cups and put in immersion blender container.
+5. After Instant Pot releases, take out 2 cups of sauce and put in immersion blender container.
 Let cool and blend.
-7. Pour back into pot, along with reserved tomatoes and vinegar.
+6. Pour back into pot, along with reserved tomatoes and vinegar.
 Stir well.
-8. Add pasta to pot.
+7. Add pasta to pot.
-9. Serve with parmesan.
+8. Serve with parmesan.